pedro-mendonca/GP-Convert-PT-AO90/README.md

 It keeps the Portuguese (Portugal) root translations automatically converted and synced with its Portuguese (Portugal, AO90) variant translations within your GlotPress install.

-Optionally it's possible to disable the Portuguese (Portugal, AO90) variant translations, making it read-only.
+Optionally it's possible to disable the Portuguese (Portugal, AO90) variant translations editing, approval and importing, making it read-only.

 The only translations added to the Portuguese (Portugal, AO90) variant translation set are those which are different from the Portuguese (Portugal) root translation.